Campfire Creamy Polenta with Fresh Corn

 Step 2

-Add the cornmeal and cook.
+Add the cornmeal and stir.

 Step 3

-Add fresh corn.
+Add the fresh corn.

 Step 4